junyanz/CycleGAN/README.md

 - `horse2zebra`: 939 horse images and 1177 zebra images downloaded from [ImageNet](http://www.image-net.org/) using keywords `wild horse` and `zebra`
 - `apple2orange`: 996 apple images and 1020 orange images downloaded from [ImageNet](http://www.image-net.org/) using keywords `apple` and `navel orange`.
 - `summer2winter_yosemite`: 1273 summer Yosemite images and 854 winter Yosemite images were downloaded using Flickr API.
 See more details in our paper.
 - `monet2photo`, `vangogh2photo`, `ukiyoe2photo`, `cezanne2photo`: The art images were downloaded from [Wikiart](https://www.wikiart.org/).
-The real photos are downloaded from Flickr using combination of tags *landscape* and *landscapephotography*.
+The real photos are downloaded from Flickr using the combination of the tags *landscape* and *landscapephotography*.
 The training set size of each class is Monet:1074, Cezanne:584, Van Gogh:401, Ukiyo-e:1433, Photographs:6853.
-- `iphone2dslr_flower`: both classe of images were downlaoded from Flickr.
+- `iphone2dslr_flower`: both classes of images were downlaoded from Flickr.
 The training set size of each class is iPhone:1813, DSLR:3316.
 See more details in our paper.

 ## Display UI